 - Pros: Solar shingles are beautiful and seamlessly fit in with traditional shingles.
 They are durable and require very little maintenance.

-Cost: Total installation cost for solar shingles is typically $60,000 – $75,000, but can pay for itself over time in energy costs.
+The total installation cost for solar shingles is typically $60,000 – $75,000 but can pay for itself over time in energy costs.

-Best For: Typically, solar shingles work best only on south facing roofs due to the amount of sunshine necessary to recoup costs.
+Typically, solar shingles work best only on south-facing roofs due to the amount of sunshine necessary to recoup costs.

 Pros and Cons